pipeline-tools/gusty/README.md

 gusty can also detect and generate dependencies through a task object's `dependencies` attribute.
 This means you can also **dynamically** set dependencies.
 One popular example of this option would be if your operator runs SQL, you can parse that SQL for table names, and attach a list of those table names to the operator's `dependencies` attribute.
 If those table names listed in the `dependencies` attribute are also task ids in the DAG, gusty will be able to automatically set these dependencies for you!

-### DAG and Task Group Control
+### DAG and TaskGroup Control

 Both DAG and TaskGroup objects are created automatically simply by being directories and subfolders, respectively.
-The directory path you provide to gusty's `create_dag` function will become your DAG (and DAG name), and any subfolder in that DAG by default will be turned into a Task Group.
+The directory path you provide to gusty's `create_dag` function will become your DAG (and DAG name), and any subfolder in that DAG by default will be turned into a TaskGroup.

 gusty offers a few compatible methods for configuring DAGs and Task Groups that we'll cover below.